 Even though we don’t have a smoker, we still want to enjoy amazing, tender, juicy ribs at home.

-Once the ribs are tender, they’re brushed with barbecue sauce and broiled or grilled until charred.
+Once the slow-cooker ribs are tender, they’re brushed with barbecue sauce and broiled or grilled until charred.

 We made these ribs with our own homemade spice rub (printable recipe below.)
-For a complete meal serve these Slow-Cooker Ribs with our Super Cole Slaw Recipe and our Easy Honey BBQ Sauce.
+For a complete meal serve these Slow-Cooker Ribs with our no mayo coleslaw recipe and our Easy Honey BBQ Sauce.
 Bet you’re going to LOVE it all!

 Thanks for PINNING!